analysis-tools-dev/static-analysis/README.md

 - [NodeJSScan](https://opensecurity.in) - NodeJsScan is a static security code scanner for Node.js applications.
 - [oclint](http://oclint.org) - A static source code analysis tool to improve quality and reduce defects for C, C++ and Objective-C.
 - [ocular](https://www.shiftleft.io/ocular/) :copyright: - Enables code auditors and security teams to interactively investigate their unique code bases  to find business logic flaws and technical vulnerabilities that traditional SASTs cannot.
 This is done by enabling the analyst to write their own custom queries.
 Can find hard-coded secrets, authentication issues, and malicious code like rootkits and backdoors.
-- [pfff](https://github.com/facebookarchive/pfff/wiki/Main) :warning: - Facebook's tools for code analysis, visualizations, or style-preserving source transformation for many languages.
+- [pfff](https://github.com/facebookarchive/pfff/wiki/Main) - Facebook's tools for code analysis, visualizations, or style-preserving source transformation for many languages.
 - [PMD](https://pmd.github.io) - A source code analyzer for Java, Salesforce Apex, Javascript, PLSQL, XML, XSL and others.
 - [Polymer-analyzer](https://github.com/Polymer/tools/tree/master/packages/analyzer) - A static analysis framework for Web Components.
 - [pre-commit](https://pre-commit.com) - A framework for managing and maintaining multi-language pre-commit hooks.
 - [Prettier](https://prettier.io) - An opinionated code formatter.
 - [Pronto](https://github.com/prontolabs/pronto) - Quick automated code review of your changes.
 Supports more than 40 runners for various languages, including Clang, Elixir, JavaScript, PHP, Ruby and more.
 - [prospector](https://github.com/PyCQA/prospector) - A wrapper around `pylint`, `pep8`, `mccabe` and others.
-- [PT.PM](https://github.com/PositiveTechnologies/PT.PM) :warning: - An engine for searching patterns in the source code, based on Unified AST or UST.
+- [PT.PM](https://github.com/PositiveTechnologies/PT.PM) - An engine for searching patterns in the source code, based on Unified AST or UST.
 At present time C#, Java, PHP, PL/SQL, T-SQL, and JavaScript are supported.
 Patterns can be described within the code or using a DSL.
 - [PVS-Studio](https://www.viva64.com/en/pvs-studio) :copyright: - A ([conditionally free](https://www.viva64.com/en/b/0614/) for FOSS and individual developers) static analysis of C, C++, C# and Java code.
 For advertising purposes [you can propose a large FOSS project for analysis by PVS employees](https://github.com/viva64/pvs-studio-check-list).
 Supports CWE mapping, MISRA and CERT coding standards.
 - [pylama](https://pylama.readthedocs.io/en/latest/) - Code audit tool for Python and JavaScript.
 Wraps pycodestyle, pydocstyle, PyFlakes, Mccabe, Pylint, and more
 - [quality](https://github.com/apiology/quality) - Runs quality checks on your code using community tools, and makes sure your numbers don't get any worse over time.
 - [QuantifiedCode](https://github.com/quantifiedcode/quantifiedcode) :warning: - Automated code review & repair.
 It helps you to keep track of issues and metrics in your software projects, and can be easily extended to support new types of analyses.
-- [Refactoring Essentials](https://marketplace.visualstudio.com/items?itemName=SharpDevelopTeam.RefactoringEssentialsforVisualStudio) - The free Visual Studio 2015 extension for C# and VB.NET refactorings, including code best practice analyzers.
+- [Refactoring Essentials](https://marketplace.visualstudio.com/items?itemName=SharpDevelopTeam.RefactoringEssentialsforVisualStudio) :warning: - The free Visual Studio 2015 extension for C# and VB.NET refactorings, including code best practice analyzers.
 - [relint](https://github.com/codingjoe/relint) - A static file linter that allows you to write custom rules using regular expressions (RegEx).
 - [ReSharper](https://www.jetbrains.com/resharper) :copyright: - Extends Visual Studio with on-the-fly code inspections for C#, VB.NET, ASP.NET, JavaScript, TypeScript and other technologies.
 - [Reshift](https://www.reshiftsecurity.com) :copyright: - A source code analysis tool for detecting and managing Java security vulnerabilities.